 College can seem like a giant contradiction at times.
-On one hand you are trying to get really good grades and study for what feels like more hours than you have available in a single day.
-But university life is also the first time you are on your own as an adult.
-And that means that rent, food, and other bills that have got to get paid.
-So with as little trouble as possible, how are you supposed to find ways to make money in college that won’t compromise both?
+On one hand you are trying to get good grades and study for what feels like more hours than you have in a day.

-Believe it or not, this is probably your first real-life lesson as to what making income on the side is all about!
+Unless you grew up in an entrepreneurial household, this might be your first real-life lesson as to what making income on the side is all about!

 But that’s for later on.
-Here and now, you’re at university and you need some cash!
+Here and now, you’re at college and you need some cash!

 Here are a few you can start on right away.

 1. Get a Part-Time Job

 A part time job is the classic way to earn money while you’re college.
 But where you can make this work for you is to make it as easy or beneficial to you as possible.

 Get something on campus or within walking distance to where you live.
 If you’re especially strategic, you’ll pick something that meshes well with your major and will look good on your resume later when you graduate.